US safety officials review petition to reopen probe of Ford headlights

 The North Carolina Consumers Council asked officials at the National Highway Traffic Safety Administration to open a probe into 517,945 Ford Crown Victoria and Mercury Grand Marquis sedans from model years 2003 through 2005, according to recent documents filed with NHTSA.

-The safety agency had previously opened a preliminary investigation into the issue in November 2008, and closed the probe four months later after finding no defect.
+The safety agency had previously opened a preliminary investigation into the issue in November 2008, and after four months, closed the probe with a finding of no defect.

 The North Carolina group alleged a defect in the lighting control module that powers the headlights, and noted the No. 2 U.S. automaker had recently extended the subject vehicle warranty for this part to 15 years or 250,000 miles in requesting the probe, the documents said.